 Mobile Telephone Unit

-Mobile telephone units provide in-vehicle access to IRIDIUM services.
+Mobile telephone like Iridium Products provide in-vehicle access to IRIDIUM services.
 These units will be useful for automobile travellers who need to travel from country to country without losing connection to the world.

 Where compatible terrestrial cellular service exists the IRIDIUM system can use the local network.
 Otherwise it uses the satellite network giving you access to global communications in every place of the world.